The Impact of AI on the Job Market and Employment Opportunities

 Expert Faculty

 The program boasts a faculty of professionals and academics in the field of AI.
-Their diverse expertise provides students with a rich learning experience and insights into the latest developments in AI.
+Their varied expertise provides students with a rich learning experience and insights into the latest developments in AI.

 Networking Opportunities